 I arrive home and perch myself on the edge of my bed with my new Q Magazine in hand, carefully peeling back its lustrous cover to reveal the contents inside.
 I read every story, article, review – at least I try to.
 I’m too eager to pick out every beautiful image and inspiring quote that I can rip from its home and place onto the wall of my own.

-I, and many others alike, have always had a love affair with this form of physical journalism.
+Myself and many others alike, have always had a love affair with this form of physical journalism.
 The creativity, self-expression, and self-realisation that magazines encourage, allow this media platform to be enjoyed in ways that are felt much deeper than reading an entertaining article.
-Growing up, everyone knew who I was and what I was about because my magazine collage spoke for me.

-Like many readers, Alyx is certainly disappointed with the impact of the digital age on magazine publishing: “It actually makes me so sad that magazines are dying a bit of death.
-I do read articles online but it will never be the same as an actual physical magazine”.
+Alyx said: “It actually makes me so sad that magazines are dying a bit of death.
+I do read articles online but it will never be the same as an actual physical magazine.

 “They are a source of light to youth, being online they are even more disposable and have far less impact on creativity and self-expression”.